felafax/felafax/README.md

-# TunerX 🦊 -- train on TPUs for 30% lower cost and easly scale from 8 chips to 1000 chips!
+# TunerX 🦊 -- tune LLaMa3 on Cloud TPU for 30% lower cost and easly scale tuning from 8 chips (30mins) to 1000 chips (5mins)!

 Felafax TunerX is a framework for continued-training and fine-tuning open source LLMs using **XLA runtime**.
 We take care of neceessary runtime setup and provide a Jupyter notebook out-of-box to just get started.